NovaTech-Ethiopia/2-Month-Website-Development-Program/README.md

 # 2-Month Website Development Program

 Welcome to the 2-Month Website Development Program!
 This program is designed to teach you the fundamentals of HTML, CSS, JavaScript, Git, and GitHub.
 You'll be learning and coding three hours a day, three days a week.
 By the end of this program, you will have a solid understanding of web development basics and version control with Git and GitHub, and will have created several projects to showcase your skills.
+Welcome to my GitHub profile!
+Here, you'll find a structured 2-month web development program designed for beginners.
+This program is curated to provide a comprehensive learning path for individuals interested in diving into web development without prior experience.

+### What You'll Find Here:

+- **Structured Learning Resources**: Explore a curated collection of free resources, including tutorials, articles, and YouTube videos, organized into a 2-month timeline.
+- **Step-by-Step Program**: Follow a detailed week-by-week breakdown, with three days of learning each week, to gradually build your skills in HTML, CSS, JavaScript, Git, and GitHub.
+- **Project Ideas**: Discover project ideas for each week, allowing you to apply your newly acquired skills in practical scenarios and build a portfolio of web development projects.
+- **Learning Objectives**: Gain a clear understanding of the learning objectives for each week, helping you track your progress and stay focused on your learning goals.

+### Why I Created This:

+As a passionate developer who started their journey with limited resources, I understand the importance of having access to free and structured learning materials.
+I created this program to provide beginners with a roadmap to kickstart their journey into web development without the need for expensive courses or bootcamps.

+### How to Get Started:

+1. **Explore the Repository**: Take a look at the README file to get an overview of the program structure and learning resources available.
+2. **Follow the Program**: Start with Week 1 and progress through each week, dedicating three hours per day, three days a week, to learning and practicing.
+3. **Engage with the Community**: Feel free to engage with other learners in the GitHub community, ask questions, and share your progress and insights.
+4. **Contribute and Improve**: This repository is open to contributions.
+If you have suggestions for additional resources or improvements to the program, please feel free to submit a pull request.

+### Let's Get Started!

+Embark on your web development journey today and take the first step towards becoming a proficient developer.
+Remember, persistence and practice are key to mastering any skill.
+Happy coding!

+---

 ## Table of Contents
 - [Week 1](#week-1)